 The law requires that the boat "will be bona fide used for navigation throughout the period of [the licence]".
 'Bona fide' is Latin for "with good faith" and is used by lawyers to mean 'sincerely' or 'genuinely'.

-'Navigation' in this context means travelling on water involving movement in passage or transit.
-4
+'Navigation' in this context means travelling on water i.e. making a journey 3.
+A "cruise" is a journey or series of journeys "making for no particular place or calling at a series of places".4

-Therefore, subject to stops of permitted duration, those using a boat licensed for continuous cruising must genuinely be moving, in passage or in transit throughout the period of the licence.
+Therefore, subject to stops of permitted duration, those using a boat licensed for continuous cruising must genuinely be engaged on a journey or series of journeys.
+Such journey or cruise must take place "throughout the period of [the licence]" and therefore requires progression around the network, or at least a significant part of it.

-Importantly, short trips within the same neighbourhood, and shuttling backwards and forwards along a small part of the network do NOT meet the legal requirement for navigation throughout the period of the licence.5
+Thus short trips within the same area, "bridge hopping" and shuttling backwards and forwards along a smaller part of the network does NOT meet the legal requirement for continuous cruising.
+The law requires a genuine progressive journey (a cruise) around the network or significant part of it.